Sohoton River Cruise To Mabini

 We walked onwards on this newly concreted path that seemed ascending forever and ever hehe!

-That's a road intersection up ahead, in front of the sari-sari store - where we headed left to the school.
+That's a road intersection up ahead, in front of the sari-sari store, where we headed left to the school.

 And, speaking of "sari-sari store".., there's already one above, and here's a row of four or five more!

 I didn't have to ask why stores were here, where no residential houses can be seen.
 It is because, just across them (inside white fence) is the elementary school!
-See that skyblue container?
+See that skyblue styropore?
 Ice Candy yan!

 Hmm, eto ang kwento...